FlyingFathead/whisper-transcriber-telegram-bot/README.md

 - `/language` - set the model's transcription language (`auto` =  autodetect); if you know the language spoken in the audio, setting the transcription language manually with this command may improve both transcription speed and accuracy.

 ## Updating
-**(New in v0.1712)** You can now update your existing or older version `config.ini` with the configuration merger tool that is located in `./src/utils/configmerger.py`.
-In the project's main directory, simply type i.e.:
+**(New in v0.1712)** You can now update your existing or older `config.ini` with the configuration merger tool that is now located in `./src/utils/configmerger.py`.

+While in the project's main directory, simply type i.e.:

 ```bash
 ./src/utils/configmerger.py /path/to/your_old_or_custom_config.ini